From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Methods

-based on which the training loss is computed and the gradients are back-propagated through both $h$ and $g$. $\beta$ denotes the coefficient of the probability distribution predicted by trigger-only model, which remains to be determined with the technique in \Cref{method:pseudo_dev}.
-During evaluation, $g$ (i.e. the main model) is used alone.
-The key intuition of PoE is to combine the probability distributions of the trigger-only and the main model to allow them to make predictions based on different characteristics of the input: the trigger-only model covers prediction based on backdoor associations, and the main model focuses on the actual task and trigger-free features \cite{karimi-mahabadi-etal-2020-end}.
+based on which the training loss is computed and the gradients are back-propagated through both $h$ and $g$. $\beta$ denotes the coefficient of the probability distribution predicted by trigger-only model, which remains to be determined with the technique in \Cref{method:pseudo_dev}.\footnote{The effect of $\beta$ is shown in \Cref{appendix:beta} and \Cref{fig:alpha}.} During evaluation, $g$ (i.e. the main model) is used alone.
+The key intuition of PoE is to combine the probability distributions of the trigger-only and the main model to allow them to make predictions based on different characteristics of the input: the trigger-only model covers prediction based on backdoor shortcuts, and the main model focuses on the actual task and trigger-free features \cite{karimi-mahabadi-etal-2020-end}.
 Then both models are trained using the cross-entropy (CE) loss of the combined probability distribution: